 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 By accepting the fact that you can’t do it all, you will allow yourself, and your family, to slow down a bit and actually enjoy the trip.
-This alone will help your kids from becoming overly tired, which is the leading cause of meltdowns.
+This alone will help prevent your kids from becoming overly tired, which is the leading cause of meltdowns.

-2. Take a break.
+Tip #2: Take a break.

 To avoid running your family into the ground during your trip, be sure to take a break everyday.
 Everyone, especially your children, need to have some down time to rest and recharge.
 There are different theories about how best to schedule breaks while at Disney World.
 We prefer to take a midday break with mandatory naps for everyone.
 We also have a sleep-in day in the middle of our trip.
 It doesn’t matter how you schedule your rest time.
 Do whatever works best for your family.
-The important thing is that you are taking time to relax each day.
+The important thing is that you are taking time to relax and recharge each day.

-3. Build in time to swim.
+Tip #3: Build in time to swim.

-During our first few trips, I didn’t want to waste time in the parks to do something we could do at home.
-I soon realized that by giving my son time to swim made him much more cooperative with me when it was time to go to the parks.
+During our first few trips, I didn’t want to waste time doing something we could do at home.
+I soon realized that by giving my son time to swim made him much more willing to work with me when it was time to go to the parks.
 Scheduling pool time on specific days gave him something to look forward to and prevented him from constantly begging to swim.

-4. Have a snack.
+Tip #4: Have a snack.

 Once during my son’s first trip, he had a complete meltdown as we came out of the Lion King show.
 We quickly realized that he was hungry.
 By stopping to grab a snack, we put an end to that meltdown before it ruined the day.

-5. Ask your kids what they want to do.
+Tip #5: Ask your kids what they want to do.

 Now, I’m not saying let your kids run the show.
-But, as adults, we forget that kids live in the moment better than we do.
+But, as adults, we forget that kids live in the moment much better than we do.
 Sometimes, by following their lead, we can have a lot more fun.
 The more fun the entire family has, the fewer meltdowns you have to endure.
 Many times, your children’s favorite things to do at Disney World are things that don’t even register on your radar screen.
 So, it’s important to include them when deciding what to do next.

-6. Be present in the moment.
+Tip #6: Be present in the moment.